Quantifying the Internal Validity of Weighted Estimands

-The mapping $\psi$ is linear if and only if $a(x)$ is maximized at a unique value $x \in \supp(X\mid W_0=1)$, and nonlinear if multiple values maximize $a(x)$.
+The mapping $\psi$ is linear if and only if $\alpha(x)$ is maximized at a unique value in $\mathcal{X}^+$, and nonlinear if multiple values maximize $\alpha(x)$.
 The linearity of this mapping crucially affects the choice of the inference procedure.
-When $\psi$ is linear, the limiting distribution of $\widehat{\overline{P}}$ is Gaussian and common bootstrap procedures, such as the empirical bootstrap, are valid whenever they are valid for $\widehat{\theta}$.
+When $\psi$ is linear, the limiting distribution of $\widehat{a}_{\max}^{-1}$ is Gaussian and common bootstrap procedures, such as the empirical bootstrap, are valid whenever they are valid for $\widehat{\theta}$.

-However, when $a(x)$ is maximized at more than one value, the limiting distribution of $\widehat{\overline{P}}$ is nonlinear in $\mathbb{Z}$ and thus non-Gaussian.
-In this case, it can be shown (see Theorem 3.1 in \cite{FangSantos2019}) that standard bootstrap approaches are invalid.
-However, the fact that the estimand $\overline{P}$ can be written as a Hadamard directionally differentiable mapping of $\theta$ implies that alternative bootstrap procedures, such as those proposed by \cite{HongLi2018} and \cite{FangSantos2019}, can be applied to obtain valid inferences on $\overline{P}$.
+When $\alpha(x)$ is maximized at more than one value, the limiting distribution of $\widehat{a}_{\max}^{-1}$ is nonlinear in $\mathbb{Z}$ and therefore non-Gaussian.
+In this case, standard bootstrap approaches are invalid \citep[see Theorem 3.1 of][]{FangSantos2019}.
+Because $\amax^{-1}$ can be written as a Hadamard directionally differentiable mapping of $\theta$, alternative bootstrap procedures, such as those proposed by \cite{HongLi2018} and \cite{FangSantos2019}, can be used to conduct valid inference on $\amax^{-1}$.

 We propose a bootstrap procedure that can be applied regardless of the linearity of $\psi$.
 In order to show its validity, we assume that the limiting distribution $\mathbb{Z}$ can be approximated via a bootstrap procedure.